 Before deciding which type of pipe to use for your DIY project, you must look at the available varieties.

 For plumbing purposes, manufacturers make both soft and hard copper pipes.
-And both these types of copper pipes are suitable for supplying water.
-But it would be best if you kept in mind that both come with their distinct set of advantages and disadvantages.
+Both these types of copper pipes are suitable for supplying water.
+But it would be best to remember that both come with distinct advantages and disadvantages.

-A soft copper pipe is easy to bend and does not need any added tool for bending.
-Inflexible, rigid copper pipes, on the other hand, usually need bending equipment.
+A soft copper pipe is easy to bend and does not need additional turning tools.
+Inflexible, rigid copper piping, on the other hand, usually needs bending equipment.
 So, to make tasks easy, people generally prefer to cut and use them instead of trying to join the pipes using a bending tool.

-People use complex type L and M copper pipes to construct water supply lines in most residential properties.
+People use complex type L and M copper pipes to construct water supply lines in most residential and commercial plumbing properties.
 To know all about them, keep reading!

 The Most Common Types Of Copper Pipes

 Pipe manufacturers make copper pipes in four regular types: L, M, K, and DWV.
 If you wonder what these letters mean, let us break them down.
-The letters that you see on the pipes indicate their relative thickness but bear in mind that the pipe's size determines its actual thickness.
+The letters on the pipes indicate their relative thickness, but remember that the pipe’s size determines its thickness.

-To simplify, the letter codes that we just mentioned also relate to the colour code of the printing on the side of the pipes.
-For example, Type M is red and referred to as red pipes.
-On the other hand, Type L is blue and is referred to as blue pipes.
+To simplify, the letter codes we just mentioned also relate to the colour code of the printing on the side of the pipes.
+For example, Type M copper pipe is red and called red pipe.
+On the other hand, Type L copper pipe is blue and is referred to as blue pipes.

 Type L And Type M Pipes: The Differences

-Wall thickness and pressure rating are key elements that set Type L and Type M pipes apart.
+Wall thickness and pressure rating are crucial elements that separate Type L and Type M pipes.
 Two of the most common sizes on the market are three-quarter-inch and half-inch in thickness.

 Apart from that, what differentiates Type M and Type L pipes are their costs.
 Our market survey gathered that Type M pipes are cheaper than Type L.